DoinkOink/Mod-Configuration-Menu-Road-To-Vostok/README.md

 # What is Mod Configuration Menu
-MCM gives mod authors the ability to provide customizable values to the player through an easy to use Configuration Menu while in game so the player doesn't have to edit the mods source files.
+MCM gives mod authors the ability to provide customizable values to the player through an easy to use Configuration Menu while still in game.

 A great example use case would be a mod that adds an additional control input.
 With MCM the author can give the player access to change that input key whenever they want and for the players change to be saved even after the game is closed.